-The thesis must be prepared under close supervision of a faculty supervisor on a topic related to some aspect of TESOL.
-It must be defended to the satisfaction of the thesis committee, which is composed of three faculty members from TESOL program faculty.
-One committee member may be selected from outside the TESOL graduate faculty upon approval of the director of the program.
+A student must complete his/her thesis or professional project under close supervision of a faculty supervisor on a topic related to some aspect of TESOL.
+It must be defended to the satisfaction of the thesis or project committee, which is composed of three faculty members from TESOL program faculty.
+One committee member may be selected from outside the TESOL program faculty upon approval of the director of the program.
 For more information, please refer to the Graduate Student Handbook section at the end of this catalog.
-A complete guide for preparing the thesis is given at www.aus.edu/ academic/gup/graduate/thesesguide.
+A complete guide for preparing the thesis is given at www.aus.edu/academic/gup/graduate/ thesesguide.